rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-10-03-this-isnt-a-goodbye-it-is-a-continuity.md

           @toggle-code

 - We included a menu of navigation that  is automatically generated  with the style guide in function of the titles and subtitles that the user includes in his own.
-This means, that is personalized and suitable to the style of each user. ( in process of getting merged)
+This means, that is personalized and suitable to the style of each user ( in process of getting merged).

 - We added before and after filters so that the users can place content before or after the main container, and we also added tests for all the filters that we created. ( in process of getting merged)